gloewing/studyStrap_Figures/README.md

 Table 2 is included in the Figure 5 folder.

-Data is available upon request.
+Data from the neuroscience (FSCV) application is available upon request.

 If anything is unclear or missing, please contact the author at gloewinger@gmail.com